amd/ryzen-ai-documentation/docs/relnotes.rst

     - Supports signed and unsigned configurations.
     - Supports symmetry and asymmetry configurations.
     - Supports per-tensor and per-channel configurations.
-  - Supports bias quantization using int8 datatype for IPU.
+  - Supports bias quantization using int8 datatype for NPU.
-  - Supports quantization parameters (scale) refinement for IPU.
+  - Supports quantization parameters (scale) refinement for NPU.
-  - Supports excluding certain operations from quantization for IPU.
+  - Supports excluding certain operations from quantization for NPU.
   - Supports ONNX models larger than 2GB.
   - Supports using CUDAExecutionProvider for calibration in quantization
   - Open source and upstreamed to Microsoft Olive Github repo